mondaugen/856_for_zellersasn/doc/manual.md

 of FREE/A=B/AREC.
 When FREE/R=B/AREC is in FREE mode, the knob controls the tempo so that in fully counter-clockwise position, the there are 11 loops per minute (11 playings of N1) and in fully clockwise position, there are 60 loops per minute.
-This can be finely adjusted ±10 BPM with the &#x394; knob.
+This can be finely adjusted ±10% with the &#x394; knob.

 In R=B mode the knob slightly nudges the tempo: turning clockwise makes it slightly faster and counter-clockwise slightly slower.